Cal Ludeman

-Cal R. Ludeman (/ˈluːdəmən/ LOO-də-mən; born April 1951) is an American politician currently serving as Secretary of the Minnesota Senate.
+Cal R. Ludeman (/ˈluːdəmən/ LOO-də-mən; born April 1951) is an American politician who most recently served as Secretary of the Minnesota Senate.
 He is a former member of the Minnesota House of Representatives from southwestern Minnesota.
 First elected in 1978, he was re-elected in 1980 and 1982.
 He represented the old District 20B and, after redistricting in 1980, District 27A, which included all or portions of Lincoln and Lyon counties.

 State representative

 From the town of Tracy, Ludeman, a farmer, was active on issues relevant to agriculture, the environment and labor-management relations while in the legislature.
 He served on the House Agriculture, Environment & Natural Resources, Government Operation, Labor-Management Relations, and Transportation committees, and on various sub-committees relevant to each area.
 He was minority whip during the 1983-84 legislative session.

 Gubernatorial and congressional runs

 After opting not to run again for his legislative seat in 1984, Ludeman turned his eyes toward the governor’s chair, running as the Republican-endorsed candidate for Governor of Minnesota in 1986, but he failed to unseat popular incumbent Governor Rudy Perpich.
 In 1992, he ran for the congressional seat being vacated by Vin Weber.
 After a close, hard-fought race, he lost to David Minge.